Purchasing A Computer System

 Computer Super Stores

-Computer super stores have become less common place since the recession caused many to go under or solely sell their products online.
-Some have also merged with other electronic stores.
+Computer super stores (e.g., Micro Center or Best Buy) have become less common place since the 2008 recession caused many to go under or they have solely turned to selling their products online.
 Computer super stores are great for those who are experienced with computers and know exactly what they are looking for.
 Many of the prices found on individual components and software packages cannot be beaten without buying wholesale directly from the manufacturer or going to a computer fair.

 For the computer novice, a computer super store can be a very intimidating and frightening place.
 You will encounter endless rows of different computer systems, components, printers, and software.
 Finding a qualified salesperson to sort it all out can too often be a major chore!
 Many cash register clerks or shelf stockers, as sincere as most of them are, know very little of anything significant about the computers and software they sell to be of any major help.
 Those who are well qualified and most knowledgeable are usually inundated by the large crowds or are working on a system in the back.